emanueltewolde/emanueltewolde.github.io/_pages/about.md

 Welcome to my academic website!
 It is work in progress, especially starting from the section "Working Papers".

-I am a first-year PhD student in the Computer Science Department of Carnegie Mellon University, where I am fortunate enough to be advised by <a href=" https://www.cs.cmu.edu/~conitzer/ " target="_blank"  rel="noopener noreferrer">Vincent Conitzer</a> and to be part of the <a href=" https://www.cs.cmu.edu/~focal/ " target="_blank"  rel="noopener noreferrer">Foundations of Cooperative AI Lab (FOCAL)</a>.
+I am a second-year PhD student in the Computer Science Department of Carnegie Mellon University, where I am fortunate enough to be advised by <a href=" https://www.cs.cmu.edu/~conitzer/ " target="_blank"  rel="noopener noreferrer">Vincent Conitzer</a> and to be part of the <a href=" https://www.cs.cmu.edu/~focal/ " target="_blank"  rel="noopener noreferrer">Foundations of Cooperative AI Lab (FOCAL)</a>.

 My current research interests lie in algorithmic game theory and (multi-agent) reinforcement learning.
 I strive to understand how to enable artificial intelligence and humans to effectively achieve better (social) outcomes in strategic interactions with other agents.
 The methods I enjoy using include mathematical optimization, complexity theory, learning in games and deep learning.